If you are new to the world of thyroid problems then something like reverse T3 may be a bit of a conundrum for you.

 Have you had your reverse T3 level tested before?

-If you do have a high reverse T3 level, what therapies have worked for you to help lower it?
+If you do have a high reverse T3 level, what therapies have you tried?

 Leave your questions or comments below to keep the conversation going!